 Through joint policy development with a broad array of federal agencies, tribal governments, conservation groups, associations, and others, we promote the full range of values forests contribute to our society with the full range of partners who protect and maintain them.

-The Forests in the Farm Bill Coalition is a diverse group of conservation, forest landowner, industry and community organizations that first organized to raise the profile of forestry in the 2008 Farm Bill.
-NASF and coalition members are working to ensure that forestry and conservation programs continue to provide support towards the sustainable management of the nation’s private and family-owned forests in the 2012 Farm Bill.
+The Forests in the Farm Bill Coalition is a diverse group of conservation, forest landowner, industry, and community organizations that first organized to raise the profile of forestry in the 2008 Farm Bill.
+NASF and coalition members are working to ensure that forestry and conservation programs continue to provide support towards the sustainable management of the nation’s private and family-owned forests in the 2018 Farm Bill.

-The Joint Forestry Team (JFT) is a cooperative effort between NASF, the Forest Service, Natural Resources Conservation Service, and National Association of Conservation Districts designed to strengthen cooperation that results in coordinated interagency delivery of forestry-related conservation assistance to private landowners.
+The Joint Forestry Team is a cooperative effort between NASF, USDA Forest Service, USDA Natural Resources Conservation Service, and National Association of Conservation Districts designed to strengthen cooperation and coordinated interagency delivery of forestry-related conservation assistance to private landowners.

-The association participates on numerous national bodies related to wildland fire policy and coordination, including the Wildland Fire Leadership Council, the Wildland Fire Executive Council, the National Multi-Agency Coordination Group, and many others.
-Through the National Interagency Fire Center, the NASF Fire Director helps coordinate the national mobilization of resources for wildland fire and other incidents throughout the United States, including equipment and supply dispatching; overhead and crew dispatching; aircraft dispatching; and intelligence and predictive services.
+NASF is also a partner to many other wildland fire policy and coordination coalitions, including the Wildland Fire Leadership Council and the National Multi-Agency Coordination Group.
+Through the National Interagency Fire Center, the NASF Fire Director helps coordinate the national mobilization of resources for wildland fire and other incidents throughout the United States, including dispatching equipment, aircrafts, and crews and supplying intelligence and predictive services.